 The Kate Spade line was always focused on creating stylish yet timeless items that would be appropriate for a lifetime.
 Unfortunately, Kate Spade took her own life in 2018, but her brand still lives on, with new items hitting the fashion world all the time.

-Her brother Gianni is also part of the company.
-Her aspirations were always focused on fashion, even from a young age.
+Her brother’s essence is still part of the company.
+His aspirations were always focused on fashion, even from a young age.
 Versace has worked with notable celebrities over the years, such as Madonna, Christina Aguilera, Courtney Love, and Beyonce.

 Christian Dior was born in 1905 in France.
 He was born into a wealthy family that supported his love of art.
 His original interest was steering him toward a career in architecture until the Great Depression changed the course of his life.